Dikan: Synopsis and characters

 Dikan and his uncle Vukoje are Slavic scouts, traveling around the Balkans.
-Originally, the comic was set in the 6th century, before the migration of the Slavs to the Balkans, but some of the later stories are set in the ancient and more recent past.
-Dikan, armed with a morning star, is very strong, but is also sensitive.
+Originally, the comic was set in the 6th century, in the period predating the migration of the Slavs to the Balkans, but some of the later stories are set in the ancient and more recent past.
+Dikan, armed with a morning star, is very strong, but also sensitive.
 His uncle Vukoje is wise and has the experience which Dikan lacks.
 Dikan's talking horse Zokan and Vesna, a girl Dikan is in love with, appear occasionally.

 Various Yugoslav celebrities were caricatured in Dikan: comedy duo Pavle Vujisić and Miodrag Petrović "Čkalja", TV host Mića Orlović, TV commentator Milivoj Jugin, members of the pop group One i Oni, and others.

-Influence in popular culture
+Appearances in popular culture

 Dikan was used as a mascot for some of youth work actions in Yugoslavia.

-Dikan appeared in the commercial for BIP's kvass.

-In 1993, Dikan was the mascot of Belgrade Marathon.
+The character appeared in the commercial for BIP's kvass. and was, in 1993, the mascot of Belgrade Marathon.